ava-labs/Simplex/README.md

     // HandleMessage notifies the engine about a reception of a message.
     HandleMessage(Message)

-    // Suspect conveys the application suspects a node with the given ID is faulty.
-    Suspect(ID bytes)

     // Metadata returns the latest metadata known to this instance.
     Metadata() Metadata
 }